Nikko Travel Guide: Top Things to Do, Best Itinerary, and Must-See Attractions

 There's another hike I'd recommend, more suitable for beginners, which I like to call the 'waterfall hike'.
 As the name suggests, the main attractions are Ryuzu Falls (竜頭ノ滝), which marks the starting point of the hike, all the way to Yudaki Falls (湯滝) near Lake Yunoko.
 But there are other magnificent sites along the way, such as a beautiful, dense forest walk along the river and the Senjogahara marshland (戦場ヶ原).

-I'll soon be writing an article dedicated to the two hikes recommended here (Mount Nantai and Waterfalls) so please be patient, and if you want more info in the meantime, don't hesitate to drop me an email or contact me on my social networks :)
+I'll write in the future a dedicated article on these two hikes (Mount Nantai and Oku-Nikko waterfalls) so please be patient, and if you want more info in the meantime, don't hesitate to subscribe to my monthly newsletter to be informed when it will be published. :)

 Yumoto (湯元) is a small hot spring town at the back of Oku-Nikko, located next to Lake Yunoko (湯ノ湖) and consisting mainly of ryokan with hot spring baths.
 As well as enjoying the peace of nature and strolling along the shores of the lake, you can also visit Mt.
 Nikko Onsenji (日光山 温泉寺), an unusual temple that houses an onsen on its grounds, and try the Anyo-No-Yu footbath.